 The examples that you provide will be used by the Virtual Assistant to recognize similar instances of the same example through machine learning.

 The intent that you create can contain only hyphens, underscores, letters, and full stops:

 (A-Z, a-z, -, _, .) and no other character.
 Any other special character is not allowed.

 Creating an intent with Workativ Assistant’s Virtual Assistant is very easy.
 Simply head over to the Intent section and click on Create an Intent to create a new intent.

-1. Enter a Name and Description (this is optional), click on Create.
+1. Enter a Name and Description (though this is optional, we recommend you fill these), click on Create

 2. You will be redirected to the Intent details page to add examples to the Intent.